AnthonyJRay/udemy_nodejs/Notes.md

 # Throughout your application you could have many listeners, listening for a single event.

 # The Event Emitter is really just an Object, full of arrays of functions.

+# WORD WORD ALERT
+# "Magic String: A string that has some special meaning in our code."
+# This is bad because it makes it easy for a type to cause a bug and hard for tools to help us find it.

+# A common pattern to avoid the use of "magic strings" is to create a seperate config file that has an object which stores the string as a value to a property.
+Resulting in the objects property being based around instead of a raw string.
+Eliminating the risk for typos and bugs.
+Which can be highly problematic in large codebases.